 Having bad backs from strains or accidents is a big problem for many cyclists.
 Riding a regular road bike with a back problem is uncomfortable and will also trigger more complications.
 This makes it hard to get involved in your usual riding routines.
 Riding a bike when having back pains is one of the many ways to speed up recovery.
-Exercises involved with riding a bike is believed not to be intense and can favor a person with back pains.
+Exercises involved with riding a bike are believed not to be intense and can favor a person with back pains.

-Bikes designed for people with severe back pains are common in gyms.
+Bikes designed for people with severe back pains are standard in gyms.
 They are commonly known as recumbent bikes.
 They are usually fitted with supporting chairs to give the rider an upright posture.
 It allows you to have a comfortable position hence reducing stress on the backs.
-The seats help distribute evenly the weight of the rider and enable a steady flow of the blood to all the body organs.
+The seats help distribute the weight of the rider evenly and enable a steady flow of the blood to all the body organs.

 Mountain bikes also have features that contribute to bad backs.
 They are recommendable for people whose back problems are not very intense.
 Some mountain bikes are usually fixed with suspensions below their seats for extra comfort.

 The suspensions help absorb most of the shocks and stress involved when riding on rough road surfaces.
 Riding on such a bike makes it comfortable for the back and eases cycling.
 Mountain bikes are also fitted with wider tires compared to other bikes.
 Wide tires allow them to take in more pressure, therefore, reducing the impact on road surfaces.
-The wide tires also tend to act like suspensions which reduce shock to make cycling much comfortable.
+The wide tires also tend to act like suspensions, which reduce shock to make cycling much comfortable.
 Their straight handlebars also contribute to a comfortable ride.
 Straight handlebars help you have an upright posture, and less stress is involved.
 This helps to avoid pain and more injuries to your back.

 Is cycling safe for lower back pains?

 It is always important to have exercises at times when having back pains.
 Cycling is an appropriate way of exercising your back when done in the right way and with the right bike.
 Activities involved in cycling are not intense, especially when using a recumbent bike.
-Riding at a slow pace helps to keep the body joints in steady motion which is painless and does not cause any injuries in the back.
+Riding at a slow pace helps to keep the body joints in steady motion, which is painless and does not cause any injuries in the back.
 Doing this frequently strengthens the bones and keep them flexible.